inspireui/mstore/wordpress/wp-content/plugins/webp-express/README.txt

 Easy enough.
 Browsers looks at the *content type* header rather than the URL to determine what it is that it gets.
 So, although it can be confusing that the resource at *example.com/image.jpg* is a webp image, rest assured that the browsers are not confused.
 To determine if the plugin is working, you must therefore examine the *content type* response header rather than the URL.
 See the "How do I verify that the plugin is working?"
 Faq item.

 I am btw considering making an option to have the plugin redirect to the webp instead of serving immediately.
 That would remove the apparent mismatch between file extension and content type header.
 However, the cost of doing that will be an extra request for each image, which means extra time and worse performance.
 I believe you'd be ill advised to use that option, so I guess I will not implement it.
 But perhaps you have good reasons to use it?
 If you do, please let me know!

+= WP CLI, but how do I use it to bulk convert? =
+Well, first, if you don't know WP CLI, here is a [quick start](https://make.wordpress.org/cli/handbook/guides/quick-start/)

+WebP Express currently supports commands for converting and flushing webp images throug the CLI.
+You can use the --help option to learn about the options:
+*wp webp-express --help*.
+Displays the available commands *wp webp-express convert --help*.
+Displays the available options for the "convert" command.

+A few examples:
+*wp webp-express convert*: Creates webp images for all unconverted images *wp webp-express convert --reconvert*: Also convert images that are already converted *wp webp-express convert themes*: Only images in the themes folder *wp webp-express convert uploads/2021*: Only images in the "2021" folder inside the uploads folder *wp webp-express convert --only-png*: Only the PNG images *wp webp-express convert --quality=50*: Use quality 50 (instead of what was entered in settings screen) *wp webp-express convert --quality=50 --near-lossless=50 --alpha-quality=50 --encoding=lossy*: More conversion options. encoding can be "lossy", "lossless" or "auto"
+*wp webp-express convert --converter=cwebp*: Specifically use cwebp converter.
+Other options: "vips", "imagemagick", "ffmpeg".
+PS: For "ewww" and "wpc" (remote webp express) does not work here.

+*wp webp-express flushwebp*: Remove all webp images *wp webp-express flushwebp --only-png*: Remove all webp images that are conversions of PNG images

+Synopsises:
+`
+wp webp-express convert [<location>] [--reconvert] [--only-png] [--only-jpeg] [--quality=<number>] [--near-lossless=<number>] [--alpha-quality=<number>] [--encoding=<auto|lossy|lossless>] [--converter=<converter>]
+wp webp-express flushwebp [--only-png]
+`

+I'm considering adding commands for viewing status, viewing conversion stats, generating the .htaccess files and modifying the settings.
+Please let me know if you need any of these or perhaps something else.

 = Blank images in Safari? =
 WebP Express has three ways of distributing webp to webp-enabled browsers while still sending the originals to webp-disabled browsers.
 While method 1 can be combined with any of the other methods, you would usually just pick method 1 or one of the others if method 1 cannot be used for you.